How To Start Create an Indoor Garden For Your NYC Apartment in Spring

 As mentioned earlier, all plants will need some maintenance.
 Depending on the plant, this can involve daily, weekly, or monthly work.
 However, some maintenance is unavoidable, and includes activities like:

-Once all of these steps have been taken, and proper maintenance is in full swing, many of these plants will be big and beautiful.
-This means that, even in the dead of winter, a home can be made brighter with the right foliage.
+Starting an indoor garden is a great way to bring greenery to your apartment year-round.
+Even in the dead of winter, a home can be brighter with the right foliage.
 Having a plant isnโ€™t always easy.
 Itโ€™s good to remember that plants are, in fact, living things.
-While they might not require the maintenance or attention of a pet, they will still need some focus in order to be kept alive and thriving.
-People who are able to keep plants alive can expect cleaner air, great dรฉcor, and an additional hobby that might one day be moved to the great outdoors.
+While they might not require the maintenance or attention of a pet, they will still need some focus to thrive.
+Indoor gardening can enhance air quality, provide new decor, and turn into a hobby.ย

 Faye Chou